Back to all posts

 A toilet is a must-have in any home, and its installation is a key line item in your plumbing budget.
 You can generally expect the installation for a new toilet to cost between $200 and $600.
 The final price often depends on the model you select; a standard two-piece toilet will be more affordable to install than a sleek, wall-mounted unit or a high-tech smart toilet.
 If the plumbing lines need to be adjusted or the flooring requires extra attention, that can also influence the cost.
 A professional installation ensures a perfect, leak-free seal, which is why our experts handle every toilet repair and replacement with precision and care.

-Sinks, Faucets, and Showers
+The Cost of Sinks, Faucets, and Showers

 Your kitchen and bathrooms are some of the most-used spaces in your home, and the fixtures you choose for them matter.
 Installation costs for these items can vary widely depending on your selections.
 For instance, a basic bathroom sink installation might run from $100 to $500, while a complete shower installation can range from $800 to $2,000.
 A new bathtub is an even bigger project, often costing between $1,500 and $4,500 to install.
 In the kitchen, hooking up a new sink typically falls between $350 and $500.
 These prices reflect the detailed work required to create a functional and beautiful space you’ll love for years to come.

-Water Heaters and Appliances
+Budgeting for Water Heaters and Appliances

 Your plumbing budget also needs to cover the major appliances that keep your home running smoothly.
 The initial plumbing work, often called the “rough-in,” for appliances like water heaters, dishwashers, and washing machines can cost anywhere from $400 to $1,800.
 This critical step involves running the water supply and drain lines to the correct locations before the drywall goes up.
 Getting the rough-in plumbing right is essential for ensuring your appliances have the connections they need to function efficiently and for preventing problems down the road.
 It’s the foundational work that makes the modern conveniences of your home possible.